-The current economy and subsequently depressed housing market means that more often than not, when a house is sold, it is sold for less than the purchase price.
+The current economy and subsequently depressed housing market mean that more often than not when a house is sold, it is sold for less than the purchase price.
 This creates a deficiency, where the debtor still owes the difference between the foreclosure price and the mortgage.
 However, when someone files for bankruptcy after a foreclosure, the deficiency debt is wiped out.
-If you file before a foreclosure, you may be forgiven for the deficiency, but you will still owe a tax debt to the Internal Revenue Service (IRS).
+If you file before foreclosure, you may be forgiven for the deficiency, but you will still owe a tax debt to the Internal Revenue Service (IRS).

 Tax Debt and Foreclosure

 Even if your lender forgives any deficiency on your foreclosure, you may still owe money, but instead of to your lender, it will be to the IRS.
 The IRS treats a forgiven debt as a windfall, and windfalls are generally frowned upon.
-As such, windfalls are usually taxed as income – it is, according to the IRS, money you received.
+As such, windfalls are usually taxed as income – it is, according to the IRS, the money you received.
 However, there is one possible way to avoid such a tax bill – to qualify under the insolvency exception.

 The insolvency exception is fairly straightforward – if you have more liabilities than assets at the time your debt was settled, you were insolvent and do not owe taxes on the income derived from the cancellation of the debt.
-The IRS is not interested in using time getting the proverbial blood from a stone.
-It may turn out to be difficult to define whether or not you were in fact insolvent at the exact time of the debt’s settlement, but the exception itself is clear cut – if you were insolvent at the time, you owe no tax on that debt; if you were not, you do.
+The IRS is not interested in using time to get the proverbial blood from a stone.
+It may turn out to be difficult to define whether or not you were, in fact, insolvent at the exact time of the debt’s settlement, but the exception itself is clear cut – if you were insolvent at the time, you owe no tax on that debt; if you were not, you do.
 Keep in mind, however, that while income is taxable, debts discharged in some types of bankruptcy (most commonly Chapter 11) are not.
 It is not necessary to go into the question of exemptions unless you have experienced what the IRS considers a windfall.

 There was, until recently, another possible way to exempt oneself from taxes due to cancellation of debt income.
 The Mortgage Debt Relief Act of 2007 was signed into law by President George W. Bush to help give homeowners a break at the height of the U.S. recession.
-It applied to forgiven mortgage debt only on one’s primary home, and was in effect from 2007 to early 2014, when it expired without renewal.
-Currently, another, similar bill is before Congress, but nothing has yet been approved.
+It applied to forgiven mortgage debt only on one’s primary home and was in effect from 2007 to early 2014 when it expired without renewal.
+Currently, another similar bill is before Congress, but nothing has yet been approved.